fablabnbg/inkscape-chain-paths/README.md

 Installation
 ------------

-Copy the the folder silhouette and the two files chain_paths.inx and chain_paths.py to your computer:
+Copy the two files chain_paths.inx and chain_paths.py to your computer:

 Ubuntu / SUSE